During graduate school, two new classmates arrived in the program and announced, “He, we’re looking for a church to attend – anyone have ideas?”

 But don’t worry: Passion and conviction (for all of us) are not only allowed in dialogue, they are given a legitimate hearing that is hard to find anywhere else.
 In order for those of us with different strong convictions to have productive conversations like this, however, I remain convinced that we need to be (more) aware of the narratives influencing the space between us.

 Final thoughts.
-Overall, my argument here is that it once you’ve adopted this progressive view of identity, it seems pretty darn hard to (a) not be bugged all the time about Mormon leadership and (b) to enjoy Mormonism as a faith or community.
-Indeed, at times I’ve wondered if the progressive narrative of identity effectively makes it culturally criminal to say the kinds of things Mormons say, and act in that ways that Mormons act.
+Overall, my argument here is that it once you’ve adopted this progressive view of identity, it seems pretty darn hard to (a) not be bugged all the time about leadership in the Church and (b) to enjoy it as a faith or community.
+Indeed, at times I’ve wondered if the progressive narrative of identity effectively makes it culturally criminal to say the kinds of things Saints say, and act in that ways that Saints act.

 Of course, we could have a robust conversation about the degree to which these perceived wrong-doings are, in fact, an objective reflection of reality – OR significantly influenced by the unique interpretive filters dominant among progressive Americans.